dioptra-io/geoloc-imc-2023/README.md

 You can use the script **install.sh** to:
 - Pull the clickhouse docker image.
 - Start the clickhouse server.
+- Download clickhouse-client binary.
 - Install python project using poetry.
 - Create all tables and populate the database with our measurements.

 ```bash
 source install.sh
 ```
-If the installation fails, all necessary steps to use geoScale are described below.
+If the installation fails, all necessary steps to use the project are described below.

 ### [Install source files](#install-source-files)